Ireland in the Eurovision Song Contest 2012: Eurosong 2012

-In November 2012, the Irish broadcaster revealed Eurosong 2012 will be the national final format used to select Ireland's entry for the Eurovision Song Contest 2012.
-The competition was held on 24 February 2012 and broadcast on RTÉ One as well as online via the broadcaster's official website rte.ie and at the official Eurovision Song Contest website eurovision.tv during a special edition of The Late Late Show.
+Eurosong 2012 was the national final format developed by RTÉ in order to select Ireland's entry for the Eurovision Song Contest 2012.
+The competition was held on 24 February 2012 at the Studio 4 of RTÉ in Dublin, hosted by Ryan Tubridy and broadcast on RTÉ One during a special edition of The Late Late Show.
+The show was also broadcast online via RTÉ's official website rte.ie and the official Eurovision Song Contest website eurovision.tv.